in-the-keyhole/fyne-gptconsole/README.md

 ### MacOS

-Copy gptconsole.app to application or desired folder and select
+Copy `build/gptconsole.app` to application or desired folder select and double click to run

 ### Windows